-David Lowe has been a National Park Service historian for the last 20 years and spent much of his career applying the technologies of geospatial analysis (GIS) and geographic positioning systems (GPS) to the study of historic battlefields.
+David Lowe has been a National Park Service historian for the last 28 years and spent much of his career applying the technologies of geospatial analysis (GIS) and geographic positioning systems (GPS) to the study of historic battlefields.
 His work for the Civil War Sites Advisory Commission in the early 1990s led to methodologies used to survey battlefields today.
 The concepts he developed of "defining features," "study area," and "core area" have been used to determine the extent and condition of hundreds of battlefields from the War of 1812, the Revolution, and the American Civil War.
-In his work for the park service, he has supervised mapping of more than 150 miles of surviving fortifications.
+In his work for the park service, he has supervised mapping of more than 130 miles of surviving fortifications.
 As co-founder of the Civil War Fortification Study Group, he has tramped over and documented many more miles of earthworks.
 Lowe has a BA in Anthropology from the Ohio State University and holds a masters degree in American history from George Mason University.
 He is editor of Meade's Army: the Private Notebooks of Lt.
 Col. Theodore Lyman (Kent State University Press, 2007).
-He resides in Washington, D.C.
+Lowe is currently retired and resides in Washington, D.C.

 Petersburg.
-It's a siege!
-Official Orders initiating siege operations.
+Orders initiating siege operations.
 O.R.
 40, 1: 286.